appetizers sardinian

 • With Wild Greens: Fold in a small handful of cooked wild greens or chard if you want a more rustic Nuoro-style filling.

-• Using Flour 0 in the Dough: The source allows flour 0 in place of semolina, though semolina gives the more traditional bite and color.
+• Using Flour 0 in the Dough: You can use flour 0 in place of semolina, though semolina gives the more traditional bite and color.

 • Smaller Aperitivo Size: Cut slightly smaller pastry rounds and use less filling for bite-size pastries to serve with olives and cured meats.